Using the location condition in a Conditional Access policy

 - Configure up to 2000 IP ranges per named location

 - Both IPv4 and IPv6 ranges are supported

 - Private IP ranges cannot be configured

 - The number of IP addresses contained in a range is limited.
 Only CIDR masks greater than /8 are allowed when defining an IP range.

-Administrators can designate locations defined by IP address ranges to be trusted named locations.
+Administrators can name locations defined by IP address ranges to be trusted named locations.

 Sign-ins from trusted named locations improve the accuracy of Azure AD Identity Protection's risk calculation, lowering a user's sign-in risk when they authenticate from a location marked as trusted.
 Additionally, trusted named locations can be targeted in Conditional Access policies.
 For example, you may restrict multi-factor authentication registration to trusted locations.